external-mirrors/tetrio-plus/README.md

 bugs, remove the extension and try again *before* reporting it**
 * Chromium-based browsers are not supported as [they lack](https://bugs.chromium.org/p/chromium/issues/detail?id=487422) an [important API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) used by this project.

+## Technical

+Tetrio plus is designed to be loaded in three contexts:
+- As a firefox extension
+- As a native modification for the desktop client
+- As a reverse proxy

 ## Electron packaging instructions

 These are instructions for *packaging electron releases*.